Alex-Nygaard/Martian-communication/journal.md

 **In conclusion**, both these languages have many strong and weak sides.
 And frankly, it is qutie hard to compare because they serve different purposes, with bash being a shell environment and C being a common and widespread programming language.
 Both function very well for their intended tasks, given that the programmer overcomes the learning barrier in regards to the syntax required.
 If I was to recommend one language to learn, it would definitely be C because of its widespread use, in addition to the great experience you gain that is easily applied to other computational languages and tasks.

-Wed.
+Mon.
 11. Nov
 ------------------
 ### Tasks done
-* Buildt a trafic light with the arduino
+* Buildt a trafic light with the arduino (see picture below)

 ### To-do
 * Learn about C variables